 Or, select (a) Ignore Once to ignore that instance of the issue or (b) Don’t check for this issue to stop checking for that type of issue in the rest of the document.

 Open the drop-down menu above the text box if you want additional information about the issue.

 Pro Tip: The navigation arrows on the right side of the pane let you move forward and backward to issues you have not yet addressed.
 The arrow on the left side will return you to the Editor’s main view.

 The Editor Pane also provides options to search the web for similar text and give feedback to Microsoft about the Editor.

 How to Finish the Edit

-If you have chosen to include readability statistics in your proofing options in the Word Options dialog box, the Readability Statistics dialog box will appear after you have accepted or ignored all the Editor’s suggestions.
+If you included readability statistics in your proofing options in the Word Options dialog box (see figure 4), the Readability Statistics dialog box will appear after you have accepted or ignored all the Editor’s suggestions.